STORM-IRIT/Radium-Engine/Docs/material.md

 The `Material` interface defines the internal abstract representation of a Material.
 This interface will be used by the Engine, mainly by the _Render Technique_ and the renderers.

-This interface defines all the methods needed to parameterize the OpenGL pipelline for rendering.
+This interface defines all the methods needed to parametrized the OpenGL pipeline for rendering.
 When implementing this interface, it is a good idea to add two static methods to the implementation to allow to register and unregister the material into the Engine.
 These method could have the following profiles :